-On August 17, 2022, ZYNTEGLO (betibeglogene autotemcel, also known as beti-cel), was approved by the FDA for the treatment of adult and pediatric patients with ß-thalassemia who require regular red blood cell transfusions.
+On August 17, 2022, ZYNTEGLO (betibeglogene autotemcel, also known as beti-cel), was approved by the FDA for the treatment of adult and pediatric patients with \(\beta\)-thalassemia who require regular red blood cell transfusions.
 On September 16, 2022, the FDA granted Accelerated Approval of SKYSONA (elivaldogene autotemcel, also known as eli-cel), to slow the progression of neurologic dysfunction in boys 4-17 years of age with early active cerebral adrenoleukodystrophy ("CALD").
-On April 24, 2023, the Company announced that it had submitted a biologics licensing application ("BLA") to the FDA for its third gene therapy candidate -- lovotibeglogene autotemcel - also known as lovo-cel - requesting priority review of the treatment for patients 12 and older with sickle cell disease ("SCD") with a history of vaso-occlusive-events.
+On June 21, 2023, the Company announced that the FDA had accepted for priority review the Company's biologics licensing application ("BLA") for its third gene therapy candidate - lovotibeglogene autotemcel - also known as lovo-cel - which was submitted for the treatment of patients 12 and older with sickle cell disease ("SCD") with a history of vaso-occlusive-events.
+The FDA set a Prescription Drug User Fee Act (PDUFA) goal date for lovo-cel of December 20, 2023 and if approved, the Company anticipates commercial launch in early 2024.

 The Company is focusing its development and commercialization efforts in the U.S. market.
 The Company has obtained the withdrawal of the marketing authorization for beti-cel in the European Union, which became effective on March 24, 2022.
 On November 18, 2021, the Company obtained the withdrawal of the marketing authorization for eli-cel in the European Union.
 The Company withdrew its marketing applications for beti-cel and eli-cel from the MHRA in the United Kingdom.
-The Company is continuing the long-term follow-up of patients previously enrolled within the clinical trial programs in Europe as planned but do not intend to initiate any new clinical trials in Europe for $\beta$ -thalassemia, CALD or SCD.
+The Company is continuing the long-term follow-up of patients previously enrolled within the clinical trial programs in Europe as planned but do not intend to initiate any new clinical trials in Europe for β -thalassemia, CALD or SCD.